Monsieur-Gray/Seaphire/README.md

-# Hydrox -> A nice programming language!
+# CAXY -> A nice programming language!

 It is an interpretted language made in rust.
 - Also supports compiler (C++ or ASMx86-64)